By MedLinket Clinical Education Team | Updated: February 2026 | 10 min read

 The technology that makes this possible is called capnography.
 A capnography device displays both a numerical EtCO₂ value (capnometry) and a graphical waveform (capnogram).
 Together, they give clinicians two layers of information: the number tells you how much CO₂ is present; the waveform shape tells you how ventilation is occurring.

 Think of it this way: pulse oximetry tells you about oxygenation — is enough oxygen reaching the blood?
 EtCO₂ tells you about ventilation — is the patient actually moving air in and out of the lungs effectively?
 These are two distinct physiological processes, and monitoring both gives a far more complete respiratory picture.
+For a detailed comparison of oxygenation parameters, see our guide on understanding SaO₂, PaO₂, and the PaO₂/FiO₂ ratio.

 Normal EtCO₂ Values and What They Mean

 A healthy patient with normal lung function will produce an EtCO₂ of 35–45 mmHg (approximately 4.6–5.9 vol%).
 This range is consistent regardless of age, sex, or body size.
-The table below breaks down key clinical ranges.
+The table below breaks down key clinical ranges:

 | Clinical Situation | EtCO₂ Range | Interpretation |